Kaiizx/Heart_Failure_Prediction/README.md

-# Using Lopgistic regression model with 90% accuracy
+# Using Logistic regression model with 90% accuracy